Broadway the northern gateway to the beautiful North Cotswolds

 and the ancient villages and market towns including Chipping Campden, Stow-on-the-Wold, Bourton-on-the-Water, Moreton-in-Marsh, Upper and Lower Slaughter, Snowshill, Stanton and Winchcombe.

-Cycling - Broadway is situated on the edge of the vale of Evesham and at the bottom of the Cotswold escarpment which is ideal for flat easy cycling.
+Broadway is situated on the edge of the Vale of Evesham and at the bottom of the Cotswold escarpment which is ideal for flat easy cycling.
 Explore the country lanes and visit villages such as Buckland, Laverton, Stanton, Stanway, Willersey, and Weston Subedge.

 You could of course in preference attempt 'Fish Hill' - one of the steepest and longest hills in England leading up the escarpment.